Edson Raff: Postwar

 After the war, in 1954, Raff would command the 77th Special Forces Group and the Psychological Warfare Center and School, based at Fort Bragg, North Carolina, and is credited by Lieutenant General William Yarborough (who had served under Raff with the 509th in North Africa) as the "father" of the then-controversial green beret now routinely worn by U.S. Army Special Forces.
-Raff was relieved as commandant of the PSYWAR Center and School by the XVIII Airborne Corps commander, Lieutenant General Paul D. Adams in April of 1956, for allowing Special Forces soldiers to wear the green beret despite LTG Adams banning its wear on Fort Bragg.
+Raff was relieved as commandant of the PSYWAR Center and School by the XVIII Airborne Corps commander, Lieutenant General Paul D. Adams in April 1956, for allowing Special Forces soldiers to wear the green beret despite LTG Adams banning its wear on Fort Bragg.
 Ironically, Adams himself was a WWII combat veteran and the first executive officer of the U.S. Army Special Forces' lineage unit, 1st Special Service Force.

 Raff retired from the U.S. Army in 1958 as a colonel.
 He died on March 11, 2003, at 95 years old.